 There are many resources available to help students who are experiencing difficulty with academic, personal, medical, and mental health issues.
 The following steps can guide you to the appropriate office.

 Is this student an imminent danger to themselves or others, OR do they need some other immediate assistance?

 I am not concerned about their immediate safety at this moment.
-If this student is in need of support to work through academic struggles, enter an academic alert at EAB/Navigate.
+If this student is in need of support to work through academic struggles, enter an academic alert in the Student Success Portal.
 If this student is in need of support for mental health/personal issues, Share a Concern with the Keuka Cares Team.

 The student is in my presence and showing signs of needing help but I don’t know how serious it is.
 I am unsure of how to help and extremely concerned about the student: Contact Health and Counseling Center at (315) 279-5368 or [email protected], Monday-Friday 8 a.m - 4:30 p.m.
 If after hours, contact the National Suicide and Crisis Lifeline by calling or texting 988.

 The student is NOT in my presence but has said or written something concerning to me; acted strangely; or appeared to be unkempt, in distress, upset, or under the influence of drugs or alcohol, and I want to be sure they get some help: Contact the Keuka Cares Team by Share a concern.